awsdocs/aws-iot-docs/developerguide/what-is-aws-iot.md

 AWS IoT provides the following interfaces for [AWS IoT Tutorials](iot-tutorials.md):
 + **AWS IoT Device SDKs**—Build applications on your devices that send messages to and receive messages from AWS IoT\.
 For more information, see [AWS IoT Device and Mobile SDKs](iot-sdks.md)\.
++ **AWS IoT Core for LoRaWAN**—Connect and manage your long range WAN \(LoRaWAN\) devices and gateways by using [AWS IoT Core for LoRaWAN](connect-iot-lorawan.md)\.
-+ **AWS Command Line Interface \(AWS CLI\)**—Run commands for AWS IoT on Windows, MacOS, and Linux\.
++ **AWS Command Line Interface \(AWS CLI\)**—Run commands for AWS IoT on Windows, macOS, and Linux\.
 These commands allow you to create and manage thing objects, certificates, rules, jobs, and policies\.
 To get started, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
 For more information about the commands for AWS IoT, see [iot](https://docs.aws.amazon.com/cli/latest/reference/iot/index.html) in the *AWS CLI Command Reference*\.
 + **AWS IoT API**—Build your IoT applications using HTTP or HTTPS requests\.
 These API actions allow you to programmatically create and manage thing objects, certificates, rules, and policies\.
 For more information about the API actions for AWS IoT, see [Actions](https://docs.aws.amazon.com/iot/latest/apireference/API_Operations.html) in the *AWS IoT API Reference*\.
 + **AWS SDKs**—Build your IoT applications using language\-specific APIs\.
 These SDKs wrap the HTTP/HTTPS API and allow you to program in any of the supported languages\.
 For more information, see [AWS SDKs and Tools](http://aws.amazon.com/tools/#sdk)\.